 Knowing well about technology can help you cope in the digital world.
 The more you know about the tech-world, the more efficiently you can secure your cyberspace from potential threats.

-Parents can use mobile monitoring tools and best parental control apps to make sure their kids are doing fine online.
+Parents can use parental monitoring tools and the best parental control apps to make sure their kids are doing fine online.
 Free Kids monitoring apps assist parents to keep sharp eyes on what their children do using cell phones and tablets.

 2- Don’t Blend Your Social Media Life with Your Real Life: